Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Terminating Employment

 Departing faculty members should return all University property including (but not limited to): keys, library books & materials, computers, parking decals & gate cards, and any credit and/or purchasing card(s).
-Detailed instructions and contact information are listed on the Termination Checklist under “Employee Responsibilities.”
+They should also contact HR-Benefits to discuss the process for continuing or canceling insurance, reimbursement accounts, and retirement accounts.

 Resignation